1itvinka/anastasiya.dev/content/blog/functions/index.md

 #### 1. A function should do one thing, and only one thing

-I can't emphasize enough the importance of this principle.
+I can't emphasise enough the importance of this principle.
 If you follow this rule, the world would be a happier place. :)

 Bad: